Jakejhay/Elite-Mall-Network-Sales-Insights-Challenge/README.md

 | 2021-09 | 8913202.33      |
 | 2021-10 | 10159800.73     |

-Monthly revenue averaged ~9.5M in 2021, with peaks in March/July—ramp up promotions in high months to capture 10-15% more traffic.
+Monthly revenue averaged ~9.5M in 2021, with peaks in March/July with ramp up promotions in high months to capture 10-15% more traffic.
 ---
 ---
 ## Question 7: For each mall, what are the top 3 categories by revenue?